 MARISA WILLIAMSON is an New York metro area-based multimedia artist.
 She has create site-specific works at and in collaboration with Mural Arts Philadelphia, Thomas Jefferson’s Monticello, Storm King Art Center, and the Metropolitan Museum of Art.

 Her videos, performances, and objects are exhibited regularly in Los Angeles, Chicago, and New York.
 She received her B.A. from Harvard University and her M.F.A. from CalArts.
 She was a participant in the Skowhegan School of Painting & Sculpture in 2012 and the Whitney Museum’s Independent Study Program in 2014-2015.

-She has taught at the Pratt Institute, the Brooklyn Museum, and currently serves as a visiting lecturer in the media area at Rutgers University’s Mason Gross School of the Arts.
+She has taught at Pratt Institute, the Brooklyn Museum, and is currently teaching media art at Rutgers University’s Mason Gross School of the Arts.

 My project as an artist is to explore and interpret through performance, new media, video, objects and images, the ways that soft technologies in conjunction with hard technologies, facilitate the rendering and surrendering of the physical and psychological body over time.
 My work interrogates the material and immaterial possibilities of inheritance, memory, storytelling, race, ethics and aesthetics, while mapping the past onto geographies of the present.

 For the past few years I had been making work about and embodying Sally Hemings, Thomas Jefferson’s slave and mistress.
 She is a conjured ghost, meant to unsettle and refuse easy interpretation.
 Through the work, I was exploring contemporary questions of intimate antagonism, racial and gendered identity crises and politics.
 Her story is not that of a runaway or revolutionary, but speaks of the creativity, survival, endurance, and forced intimacy that constitute so much of everyday life, then and now.